kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Non Goals
 * Provide storage usage isolation for non-shared partitions.
 * Support all storage devices natively in upstream Kubernetes.
 Non standard storage devices are expected to be managed using extension mechanisms.
-* Support for I/O isolation
+* Support for I/O isolation using CFS & blkio cgroups.
-  * Available IOPS on rotational media is very limited compared to other resources like CPU and Memory.
-This leads to severe resource stranding if IOPS is exposed as a schedulable resource.
+  * IOPS isn't safe to be a schedulable resource.
+IOPS on rotational media is very limited compared to other resources like CPU and Memory.
+This leads to severe resource stranding.
-  * Blkio cgroup based I/O isolation doesn't provide deterministic behavior compared to memory and cpu cgroups.
+  * Blkio cgroup + CFS based I/O isolation doesn't provide deterministic behavior compared to memory and cpu cgroups.
 Years of experience at Google with Borg has taught that relying on blkio or I/O scheduler isn't suitable for multi-tenancy.
   * Blkio cgroup based I/O isolation isn't suitable for SSDs.
 Turning on CFQ on SSDs will hamper performance.
-Its better to statically partition SSDs and share them instead of using blkio.
+Its better to statically partition SSDs and share them instead of using CFS.
   * I/O isolation can be achieved by using a combination of static partitioning and remote storage.
-This proposal recommends this approach.
+This proposal recommends this approach with illustrations below.
+  * Pod level resource isolation extensions will be made available in the Kubelet which will let vendors add support for CFQ if necessary for their deployments.

 # Use Cases